Homebrew (video games): PlayStation Vita

 In 2016, an exploit for the PlayStation Vita was released named "HENkaku".
 This exploit used a bug found on the 3.60 system firmware, allowing users to run unsigned software.
 It was installed by visiting a website and clicking on the install button on the PlayStation Vita web browser.
 This had to be done every time the user turned the system on, and was patched in firmware version 3.61.
 However, in 2018, computer science student TheFloW (Andy Nguyen) found a kernel bug in firmware versions 3.65, 3.67, and 3.68 that allowed unsigned code to be run.
 Eventually, he developed an exploit called "h-encore" which allowed one to install the HENkaku hack on later PS Vita versions.
 The kernel bug was patched in firmware version 3.69, but the userland bug still works.
-Because HENkaku needs to be reinstalled every time the device is turned on again, an optional flasher program named ensō can be used alongside HENkaku to flash it into the system, making the plugin stay permanently even after shutdown and reboot, until uninstalled through the ensō installer.
+Because HENkaku needs to be reinstalled every time the device is turned on, a program named ensō, which permanently flashes any custom firmware (including HENkaku) into the software, was created.

 On February 13, 2019, TheFloW released a downgrader tool that can downgrade any Vita console to an older firmware down to its factory firmware.

 On December 26, 2022, TheFloW released HENlo, a WebKit-based exploit chain for developers and security researchers on his GitHub page; a working implementation of the exploit which can be used on all Vita firmware versions was released by SKGleba.